Nishankur/IBM-DataScience-Capstone-Project-/README.md

 **visualisation:** EDA of the various features to determine the importance of features.

-**falcon_webscrapping and data collection:** Webscrapping to collect the necessary data.
+**falcon9_webscraping and final Data Collection:** Webscrapping to collect the necessary data.